bcrowell/dorcas/README.md

 * Won't handle CJK, vertical scripts, or handwriting.

-* I'm not making much of an effort to make it something that could run on Windows.
+* It runs on Linux.
+I've made an effort to make it fairly portable, but actually porting it to Windows would require some effort, and is not something I would work on myself.

 ## Usage